The Melodic Blue

-The Melodic Blue is the debut studio album by the American rapper and record producer Baby Keem.
-It was released on September 10, 2021, by PGLang and Columbia Records, with Keem serving as the executive producer.
-The standard version of the album features guest appearances by rappers Kendrick Lamar, Travis Scott, and Don Toliver.
-An updated version, released on September 22, features an additional guest appearance from singer Brent Faiyaz.
-The deluxe edition of The Melodic Blue, released on October 28, 2022, features additional guest appearances from PinkPantheress and Lil Uzi Vert.
+The Melodic Blue is the debut studio album by American rapper and record producer Baby Keem.
+It was released on September 10, 2021, by PGLang and Columbia Records.
+The standard version of the album features guest appearances from fellow American rappers Kendrick Lamar, Travis Scott, and Don Toliver.
+The updated version, released on September 22, features an additional guest appearance from singer Brent Faiyaz.
+The deluxe edition of the album, featuring additional guest appearances from PinkPantheress and Lil Uzi Vert, was released on October 28, 2022.

-The Melodic Blue was supported by four singles, including "Durag Activity" with Scott and "Family Ties" with Lamar.
-"Durag Activity" peaked at number 85 on the Billboard Hot 100.
-"Family Ties" peaked at number 18 on the Hot 100 and won the Grammy Award for Best Rap Performance, marking Keem's first Grammy Award.
+The Melodic Blue was supported by four singles, including "Durag Activity" (with Scott), and "Family Ties" (with Lamar).
+The album's third single, "Durag Activity" (with Scott), peaked at number 85 on the Billboard Hot 100.
+The album's fourth single, "Family Ties" (with Lamar), peaked at number 18 on the Hot 100 and won the Grammy Award for Best Rap Performance, marking Keem's first Grammy Award.

 The album received generally positive reviews from music critics, one of whom called it the album that ushered Keem into the spotlight.
 It debuted at number five on the Billboard 200, earning 53,000 total album-equivalent units in its first week.
 It charted internationally in more than a dozen countries.
-In 2023, the album was certified platinum by the Recording Industry Association of America.
+In 2023, the album was certified platinum by the Recording Industry Association of America (RIAA).